tap349/tap349.github.io/_posts/2017-02-27-monads-in-ruby.md

   but it's just a Ruby-specific implementation detail).

-  to lift a value is to create a monad from a plain value: `Either::Right(5)`. lifted value is called a monadic value.
+  to lift a value is to create a monad from a plain value: `Either::Right(5)`. lifted value is also a monadic value.

 - operations (only the first one is obligatory for all monads):